joshi1983/UAVSim/data/README.md

 Expected value is true or false.
 Specify true if you want ground to be rendered. false will hide the ground.

-## frameOutputDirectory
-Specify the directory to save images to.
-Note that any slashes should be in the / direction.
-JSON-parsing errors may happen if the slashes are in the other direction.

 ## csv
 The csv object should say everything about how a CSV file is processed.